redmop/sanoid/README.md

 	This option is designed to be run by a Nagios monitoring system.
 It reports on the health of the zpool your filesystems are on.
 It only monitors filesystems that are configured in the sanoid.conf file.

++ --force-update

+	This clears out sanoid's zfs snapshot listing cache.
+This is normally not needed.

 + --version

 	This prints the version number, and exits.

++ --quiet

+	Supress non-error output.

 + --verbose

 	This prints additional information during the sanoid run.

-+ --force-update

-	This clears out sanoid's zfs snapshot listing cache.
-This is normally not needed.

 + --debug